mitodl/open-discussions/docs/rfcs/0004-enhanced-facets.md

 ### Architecture Changes

-Currently, a separate aggregation request is made once to Elasticsearch to get the list of all unique subject and platform facet values, and stored in state.
+Currently, a separate aggregation request is made once to Opensearch to get the list of all unique subject and platform facet values, and stored in state.
 This includes counts, which are not displayed.
 The aggregation query can be appended to the standard search query so that both are returned in the same response, with facet counts based on the search results returned.
 The subject facets are sorted alphabetically, this will be changed to sort by hits, which